-Before taking etravirine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking raltegravir, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease (such as hepatitis B, hepatitis C).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease (such as hepatitis B, hepatitis C), muscle disorders (such as rhabdomyolysis, myopathy), high blood levels of creatine kinase (high CK test results).
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
-Children may be more sensitive to the side effects of this drug, especially rash.
-Tell your doctor if you are pregnant before using this medication.
-Treatment can lower the risk of passing HIV infection to your baby.
+During pregnancy, this medication should be used only when clearly needed.
+Treatment can lower the risk of passing HIV infection to your baby, and raltegravir may be part of that treatment.
 Discuss the risks and benefits with your doctor.
-This medication passes into breast milk.
+It is unknown if this medication passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.